aeliton/isomorphic-graph/README.md

-# Graph Isomorphism using brute force
+# Brute force for Graph Isomorphism

 This work is a study of the implementation found at [nauty](http://pallini.di.uniroma1.it) package that uses canonical labeling to